-This is mainly a defensive thing to do - although since you can share that information with the other players enemies, it can be offensive.
+This is mainly a defensive thing to do - although since you can share that information with their enemies, it can be offensive.
 Of course, you can also lie, to trick them.

-Note: It is deliberate that it is too your advantage to create a few low concealment plots that are more or less harmless, since the other players will discover these; leaving your real plans hidden.
+Note: It is deliberate that it is to your advantage to create a few low concealment plots that are more or less harmless, since the other players will discover these first; leaving your real plans hidden.